Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_arctic/getting_started_with_snowpark_for_python_streamlit.md

 ### Classify Text
 (***In Public Preview Soon***)

 This function takes a piece of text and a set of user-provided categories as inputs and returns a predicted category for that text.
-The function returns a JSON-formatted.
+The function returns a structured JSON-formattet output.

 ```sql
 select transcript,snowflake.cortex.classify_text(transcript,['Refund','Exchange']) as classification from call_transcripts where language = 'English';